tastyware/tastytrade/docs/data-streamer.rst

 .. code-block:: python

-   from tastytrade import DataStreamer streamer = await DataStreamer.create(session)
+   from tastytrade import DXFeedStreamer streamer = await DXFeedStreamer.create(session)

 Once you've created the streamer, you can subscribe/unsubscribe to events, like ``Quote``: